Making the most of your time

 - Pay attention to scholarship and grant applications.
 Funding is essential, and so is timing.
 Give yourself plenty of time to collect transcripts, reference letters and write an air-tight proposal.
 And hand it in on time!

 - If you need help finding information, managing citations, learning about open access publishing, or getting help with any other aspect of your research, you should meet with a librarian.
-For help, please visit a library information desk; book an appointment; or ask a question by phone, email, or live chat through the Ask Us page on the Memorial Libraries website.
+Visit a library information desk; book an appointment; or ask a question by phone, email, or live chat through the Ask Us page on the Memorial Libraries website.

 - Need a quiet place to study?
 Our libraries offer bookable study spaces, many of which are set aside for graduate students.
 Browse and book a study space by visiting the Study Rooms & Spaces website.